djkaty/Il2CppInspectorPlugins/README.md

 **DO NOT** use the issue tracker to request plugins, request features for existing plugins, ask for help with plugins or report bugs in Il2CppInspector.
 These issues will be ignored.
 The plugin architecture exists to help you create new functionality, but we do not provide official support or take requests.

+To report bugs in specific plugins, file an issue in the plugin owner's GitHub repo.

 To report bugs in Il2CppInspector or its handling of plugins, use the [Il2CppInspector issue tracker](https://github.com/djkaty/Il2CppInspector/issues).

 If you need plugin options, hooks or access to data that is not currently supported, or other plugin API features, feel free to suggest them on the [Il2CppInspector issue tracker](https://github.com/djkaty/Il2CppInspector/issues)!